 Common Types of Work Injuries.

-There are many ways a worker can be hurt on job or in traveling from one job site to another.
-Some of these injuries come about because of equipment defects or malfunctions, and some from the safety violations of co-workers, contractors and even business owners.
+There are many ways a worker can be hurt on the job or in traveling from one job site to another.
+Some of these injuries come about because of equipment defects or malfunctions, and some from the safety violations of co-workers, contractors, and even business owners.

 Overexertion Injury.
 Breaking it down further, common injuries from overexertion can include a back injury (the most common exertion injury of them all), neck injury (you can even get this at a desk job!), hernia from lifting too much, blood clots from sitting too long in the same position, muscle or ligament tears, joint injuries, etc.

-Slips, Trips and Falls.
+Slips, Trips, and Falls.
 The third most common injury is only slightly less prevalent than coming into contact with a hazardous item or equipment.
-According to the NSC, from people involved in the construction industry tops the list.
+According to the NSC, people involved in the construction industry top the list.
 These falls can range from falling to a lower level on a construction site to falling on a wet floor in the break room.
-These falls are “100 percent preventable” according to the NSC.
+These falls are “100 percent preventable,” according to the NSC.
 Of course, the worker still needs to exercise their common sense, but an employer will still generally be responsible for them when they happen.
 Injuries will range from a scratch or concussion to a TBI or even death.

 If an employer has been negligent with their training, this can lead to a favorable outcome and settlement.

 Two Types of Workplace Claims.